Prepare for FY1 Guide by Specialty

 What should a doctor expect from this rotation?

-In larger centres, plastic surgery is subdivided into plastics, burns and hands.
+In larger centres, plastic surgery is subdivided into plastics, burns and hand in s.
 It would be worth finding out which of these you are likely to be working in, as the job will differ.
 It may be that you cover all three subspecialties during on-calls (if you do them).
-Smaller centres may have one single department, or not provide burns / hands cover.
+Smaller centres may have one single department, or not provide burns/hands cover.

 Burns surgery ranges from major burns patients in ITU, to elective admissions for excision and grafting of smaller burns.
 Many patients need management of medical comorbidities, critical care input and psychiatry reviews.
 You may be involved in reviewing burns patients in resus as part of a ‘burns alert’ team, but would be very well-supported in this.